odd-io/cesium_3d_native/README.md

 # Cesium 3D Tiles

-⚠️ **WARNING: This package is currently under active development and is not stable.
-APIs may change significantly between versions.
-Use at your own risk.** ⚠️

 A Dart package for working with 3D Tiles geospatial data.

 3D Tiles is an open specification for a data format for streaming and rendering 3D geospatial content, published by the [Open Geospatial Consortium (OGC)](https://www.ogc.org/standard/3dtiles/) and used by Cesium, Google and others.

-This Dart package is an (unofficial) wrapper around the Cesium Native library, exposing Dart bindings for a small part of the Cesium Native API, and also some higher level Dart components to make it easier to work with Cesium 3D Tiles.
+This Dart package is an unofficial wrapper around the Cesium Native library, exposing Dart bindings for a small part of the Cesium Native API, and also some higher level Dart components to make it easier to work with Cesium 3D Tiles.

 Cesium Native is a set of C++ libraries for 3D geospatial applications that provides: